chrislovecnm/chrislovecnm.com/_posts/2017-11-11-choosing-a-cni-provider.md

 Weave supports multicast, even when the underlying network doesn't.
 Weave can configure the underlying VPC networking and bypass the overlay when running on AWS.
-This provider forms a mesh network of hosts that are partitionable and eventually consistent, meaning that the setup is almost zero-config, and it doesn't need to rely on an Etcd.
-Weave supports encryption and Kubernetes network policy ensuring that there is security at the network level.
+This provider forms a mesh network of hosts that are partitionable and eventually consistent; meaning that the setup is almost zero-config, and it doesn't need to rely on an Etcd.
+Weave supports encryption and Kubernetes network policy, ensuring that there is security at the network level.

 ## By the Numbers

-kops does not track usage numbers of the different CNI providers, and I hope never does.
-When making a product selection, of software hosted on GitHub, I look at three different numbers.
+Kops does not track usage numbers of the different CNI providers, and I hope never does.
+When making a product selection of software hosted on GitHub, I look at three different numbers:

 1. GitHub Stars - Likes on GitHub
 1. GitHub Forks - Number of copies of the repo